The Rocky Horror Glee Show: Performances

 Seven Rocky Horror songs were covered in the episode.
 The opening number of "Science Fiction/Double Feature", performed by Rivera and represented by a disembodied pair of red lips, mirrored the opening to The Rocky Horror Picture Show.
 The song segued into a rehearsal of "Over at the Frankenstein Place", which was followed by a rehearsal of "Dammit Janet"—the former with Michele on lead vocals, and the latter featuring Michele, Monteith, Colfer, Agron and Riley.
 Stamos' first vocal performance for the series followed, as he gave a rendition of "Hot Patootie".
 Stamos reportedly feigned illness in order to work with a private vocal coach and dance instructor on the number, and hired his own studio in which to rehearse.
 The performance entailed a shot-by-shot recreation of the original choreography.
 "Sweet Transvestite" featured Riley on lead vocals, and "Touch-a, Touch-a, Touch-a, Touch Me" showcased Mays, in her first lead performance since "I Could Have Danced All Night" in season one.
-Mays also performed the song during her original audition for the show.
 The episode then closed with a group rendition of "Time Warp".